 Upon dismissal-either of a complaint altogether, or of a complaint for purposes of Title IX-the Title IX Coordinator or Investigator will promptly send written notice of the dismissal and reason(s) for the dismissal simultaneously to the parties.
-Dismissal of a formal complaint under this Process does not preclude action under other College policies and procedures.
+Dismissal of a formal complaint for purposes of Title IX does not preclude action under this Grievance Process or other College policies and procedures.
+In cases where the College determines that Title IX is not applicable but the College still intends to apply this Grievance Process or other policies and procedures to resolve the alleged misconduct, the College will inform the parties that Title IX is inapplicable but that this Process or other applicable policies and procedures will nevertheless be applied.